yoavwoller/Drone/README.md

 Drone

-A project to plot the distance of a drone from a target point-over-ground to its horizontal location.
+A project to plot the horizontal distance of a drone from a target point-over-ground to its horizontal location.

 Getting Started

 Clone the repository to your local environment, then add the landingData.JSON file to the project root
-(the program will look for it there.
+(The code will look for it there.
 The file is kept out of the repository for data privacy considerations.)

 Locally, run read_and_plot.py